Anze-/PyPeTractors/README.md

 ![40x40 map](/plots/150.png)
 ![40x40 map](/plots/240.png)

-We will hopefully achive better results in the maps using C++, CUDA and more processing time.
+We will hopefully achive better results in the maps using CUDA (Thrust) and more processing time.

 ##Sources